joreynajr/snakemake-best-practices/README.md

 5) Remove the symlink to the file you want to replace (IMPORTANT)
 6) Copy/add the new input file accordingly
 7) Run `snakemake --jobs 1 --detailed-summary {target}`
-8) Search the detail summary for files that will be updated as a result of adding the new input file
+8) Search the detailed summary for files that will be updated as a result of adding the new input file
 9) Remove all symlinked files which are listed in step 8
 10) Run `snakemake --profile {profile} {target}` to generate your new set of results

 Other:
 - I'm trying to understand how to best protect files especially frozen ones where you still want to share some files. `chmod 444` can make a file write protected.
-I was also thinking of `chattr i` which make a file immutable but you also can't make any time of link to this file as well as chattr's limitation to certain file systems.
+I was also thinking of `chattr i` which makes a file immutable but you also can't make any kind of link (soft nor hard) to this file as well as chattr's limitation to certain file systems.

 ## Reproducibility
 ### Conda Environments